Apply the screening standards

 - List the screening standards and where concerns were raised, if any.

 - Obtain more information, if needed (e.g. a second interview).

 - Assess the information based on the nature of the ministry, services and activities provided; the degree of vulnerability of the participant; the relevant ethical and spiritual principles associated with the ministry; and the potential risk for harm.

 - Determine suitability by exercising “best judgement.”

-If the information obtained through the screening procedures does not raise any concerns then the applicant can be accepted into the ministry position.
-(Appendix N, Sample Acceptance Letter) If a decision is made not to accept the person for a ministry position, they must be informed.
-(Appendix O, Sample Refusal Letter)
+If the information obtained through the screening procedures doesn’t raise any concerns, the applicant can be accepted into the ministry position (Appendix N, Sample Acceptance Letter).
+If a decision is made not to accept the person for a ministry position, they must be informed (Appendix O, Sample Refusal Letter).

-Those implementing the screening process and making the selection decisions may be the Churchwardens, Incumbent, organizational leader or individual who directly oversees the ministry.
-The selection decision is not communicated to the individual being screened until the Incumbent or organizational leader ratifies the decision and signs the Screening Checklist.
-If there are concerns raised in the screening process, then the Incumbent or organizational leader should be consulted.
+Those implementing the screening process and making the selection decisions may be the churchwardens, incumbent, organizational leader or individual who directly oversees the ministry.
+Don’t communicate the selection decision to the individual being screened until the incumbent or organizational leader approves the decision and signs the Screening Checklist.
+If there are concerns raised in the screening process, the incumbent or organizational leader should be consulted.

-According to the Ontario Child and Family Services Act and the Diocesan Sexual Misconduct Policy, the parish will ensure all reasonable suspicions of sexual offence against children and vulnerable adults are reported to the police, Children’s Aid Society and the Canon Pastor.
+According to the Ontario Child and Family Services Act and the diocesan Sexual Misconduct Policy, the parish will make sure all reasonable suspicions of sexual offence against children and vulnerable adults are reported to the police, Children’s Aid Society and the Canon Pastor.